Paperspace/traingenerator/README.md

 git push heroku main
 ```

-*Optional: If you set up a Github repo to enable the "Open in Colab" button (see above),
+*Optional: If you set up a Github repo to enable the "Open in Colab" or "Open in Gradient" buttons (see above),
 you also need to run:*

 ```